 If you plan on applying for a home mortgage loan in the next couple months, you might be better off waiting to apply for a credit card.
 Either you apply for the home loan first or apply for the credit card and wait six months.
 Waiting six months lets prospective lenders see you can pay your bill on time every month and your average credit card balance.

 Never apply for a credit card if your current loan application is still pending.
-A home mortgage application can take a month to finalize and your application might be rejected before closing date if you apply for a new credit card during the underwriting review.
+A home mortgage application can take a month to finalize and your application might be rejected before the closing date if you apply for a new credit card during the underwriting review.

 Wait For Limited-Time Bonus Offers